AdobeDocs/target.it-IT/help/administrating-target/hosts.md

 Per riconoscere un host e aggiungerlo all&#39;elenco [!UICONTROL Ospitanti] , è necessario soddisfare le seguenti condizioni:

-* Almeno una mbox deve esistere sull’host
+* At least one [!DNL Target] request must exist on the host
 * Una pagina sull’host deve avere quanto segue:

    * Un riferimento preciso a at.js o mbox.js
-   * Una mbox o una chiamata mbox globale generata automaticamente
+   * Una [!DNL Target] richiesta o una richiesta globale generata automaticamente [!DNL Target]

-* La pagina con la mbox deve essere visualizzata in un browser
+* The page with the [!DNL Target] request must be viewed in a browser

-Dopo aver visualizzato la pagina, l’host è presente nell’elenco degli [!UICONTROL host]; è quindi possibile gestirlo in un ambiente, nonché visualizzare in anteprima e avviare attività e test.
+After the page is viewed, the host is listed in the [!UICONTROL Hosts] list, allowing you to manage it in an environment, as well as preview and launch activities and tests.

 >[!NOTE] {class=“- topic/note ”}
 >